Last Updated on by

 Speaking of Roombas, newer robot vacuum cleaners from a new manufacturer tends to be compared to a Roomba.

-Seeing that the Deik Robot Vacuum Cleaner costs less than $200 (For the latest prices check here), it is only appropriate to compare it to the Roomba 614, which is currently the most affordable Roomba available.
+Seeing that the Deik Robot Vacuum Cleaner costs a bit low (For the latest prices check here), it is only appropriate to compare it to the Roomba 614, which is currently the most affordable Roomba available.

 When it comes to dimensions, the Deik Robot Vacuum Cleaner is both wider and shorter than the Roomba 614, which means that it can cover more area in a single pass and can fit under more furniture than the 614.